 Slack has a whole category for project management Slack apps.
-Start by looking for integrations with the tools you’re already on.
+Start by looking for team productivity integrations with the tools you’re already on.
 If you use Asana, Trello, or any other popular project management software, you’ll likely find ways to connect them with Slack in the app directory.
 There are also tools that can help with project management like Evernote and Frame.io that integrate with Slack.

 Slack integrations for designers